carbynestack/carbynestack.github.io/docs/getting-started/deployment/infrastructure-as-code/index.md

 ## Cloud Development Kit for Terraform (CDKTF)

-Terraform uses a custom syntax for their configuration language called HCL (HashiCorp Configuration Language).
+Terraform uses a custom syntax for their configuration language called *HashiCorp Configuration Language* (HCL).
 While this is great for simple use cases, it can become difficult to manage as the complexity of the infrastructure grows.
 To address this, Carbyne Stack uses [CDKTF](https://learn.hashicorp.com/tutorials/terraform/cdktf), which